libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 While WebRTC handles audio, video, and data traffic, we're just going to focus on the data aspect because that's the API leveraged in libp2p-webrtc.

-WebRTC is built directlry into browsers, so using the API is a simple and straightfoward task.
+WebRTC is built directly into browsers, so using the API is a simple and straightfoward task.
 Peers connect to each other via a `RTCPeerConnection` interface.
 Once connected, `RTCDataChannels` can be added to the connection to send and receive binary data.

 ![](https://i.imgur.com/Zv221BT.png)